Let’s talk about tackling the thing you’re avoiding. I’m sure you don’t want to hear me say that but, I promise, you’ll feel better when you do.

-So you’re avoiding something on your to do list?
+So are you avoiding something on your to-do list?
 Maybe it’s making a call to someone to tell them how you feel?
 Maybe it’s decluttering the junk room… Whatever it is, it’s time to face it and get it underway today.

 It’s often referred to as ‘eating the frog’.
-The gist of this phrase is that if you were to ‘eat a frog’ first thing in the morning, then not much worse could happen in the day.
+The gist of this phrase, coined by Brian Tracy in his book.
+‘Eat That Frog’, is that if you were to ‘eat a frog’ first thing in the morning, then not much worse could happen in the day.
 So get that ‘bleh’ thing off your list first up.
 Eat.
 That.
 Frog.

 What happens when you tackle the tasks on your list that you loath the most first?

 - It gives you a huge sense of relief that it’s completed and dealt with.

 - It gives you a sense of satisfaction that it’s done.